Eduardo Bolsonaro

-Eduardo Nantes Bolsonaro (born 10 July 1984) is a Brazilian politician, lawyer and federal police officer.
+Eduardo Nantes Bolsonaro (born 10 July 1984) is a Brazilian politician, lawyer, and former federal police officer.
 He is the third child of Jair Bolsonaro, the former president of Brazil.
-Since March 2022 he has been affiliated with the Liberal Party.
-Between March 18 and July 20, 2025, he was on leave from his position as Member of the Chamber of Deputies, residing in the United States, where he coordinated commercial sanctions for Brazil in an attempt to free his father from being legally judged according to Brazilian laws.
+Since March 2022, he has been affiliated with the Liberal Party.
+Between 18 March and 20 July 2025, he was on leave from his position as Member of the Chamber of Deputies, residing in the United States, where he coordinated commercial sanctions for Brazil in an attempt to free his father from being legally judged according to Brazilian laws.

+On 16 June 2026, the First Panel of the Supreme Federal Court unanimously convicted Eduardo of coercion in the course of judicial proceedings and sentenced him to four years and two months in prison and disqualified him from holding public office for eight years following the completion of his sentence.